teamcarry11/graintime/readme.md

 **teamcarry11** (⚫ / XVII.
 The Star)

-the illuminators who teach time, wisdom, and tradition. leo's solar radiance meets the hierophant's patient teaching. we make time visible, understandable, and beautiful.
+the wisdom carriers who preserve knowledge and pour it forward. the star brings external waters (repos) into internal pools (grainstore) for study and learning.
 ## archived steel version

 the previous steel (scheme) implementation lives in: